Globfish4/Globfish4/README.md

 - 👋 Hi, I’m @Globfish4
 - 👀 I’m interested in Music
-- 🌱 I’m currently learning JUCE
+- 🌱 I’m currently learning JUCE and IsaacLab
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: camilo.ortiz@ensta-bretagne.org
+- 📫 How to reach me: camilo.ortiz@ensta.fr

 <!---
 Globfish4/Globfish4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.